bmvandoren/Nighthawk/README.md

     pip install nighthawk

+Finally, if (and only if) you're installing on an Apple computer with an Apple silicon (i.e. M1 or M2) processor, issue the following
+command:

+    conda list

+to list all of the Python packages that are now installed in your environment.
+If the list includes a package called `tensorflow` and not a package called `tensorflow-macos`, then uninstall the `tensorflow` package with:

+    pip uninstall tensorflow

+and install `tensorflow-macos` with:

+    pip install tensorflow-macos

 For more about `conda`, including additional `conda` commands, see its [documentation](https://docs.conda.io/projects/conda/en/stable/).

 ### `tensorflow-metal` for Apple Silicon Macs

-On Apple computers with Apple silicon (e.g. M1 and M2) processors, installing the ``tensorflow-metal`` Python package into your Nighthawk Python environment with:
+On Apple computers with Apple silicon (i.e. M1 or M2) processors, installing the ``tensorflow-metal`` Python package into your Nighthawk Python environment with: